 The Epidemic > The Big Five

-I believe 80 to 90 percent of the pitcher injury and Tommy John surgery epidemic is being driven by three problematic movement patterns that pitchers don't do naturally but instead must be taught to do...
+I believe 80 plus percent of the pitcher injury and Tommy John surgery epidemic is being driven by a number of problematic movement patterns that pitchers don't do naturally but instead must be taught to do...

 - Tommy John Surgery Twist